OWASP/threat-dragon/README.md

 ### Stop the application
 If using `npm start`, stop both the back-end server and the front-end application from the top directory: `npm stop`.
-Otherwise break out of the server and vue front-end.
+Otherwise break out of both the server and vue front-end.

 ### Docker
 To run Threat Dragon in a docker container,